metabase/saml20-clj/README.md

 [;; If <Assertion> is signed, the signature matches the Assertion and the IdP certificate.
 If <Assertion> is not ;; signed, this validator does nothing.
  :signature

- ;; If set, validation will ensure that all Assertions in the response are encrypted.
-If *any* unencrypted Assertions ;; are present, verification will fail :require-encryption

  ;; If :acs-url is non-nil, and <SubjectConfirmationData> is present, checks that <SubjectConfirmationData> has a ;; Recipient attribute matching this value.